openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 >
 > With this first release, **SMBTA Stresstest**
-        FigureÂ 2, SMBTA Stresstest running in VirtualBox comes with a **Samba** Server that is configured for two shares, Officespace and music, and logs traffic on those shares using SMB Traffic Analyzer.
-Two users are preconfigured, holger and john, and for those two instances of the **smbtatorture** program is started, producing infinite traffic on the shares.
+        FigureÂ 2, â€œSMBTA Stresstest running in VirtualBoxâ€ comes with a **Samba** Server that is configured for two shares, â€œOfficespaceâ€ and â€œmusicâ€, and logs traffic on those shares using SMB Traffic Analyzer.
+Two users are preconfigured, â€œholgerâ€ and â€œjohnâ€, and for those two instances of the **smbtatorture** program is started, producing infinite traffic on the shares.
 >